What are Subdivision Regulations?

 The Planning Commission establishes the fee structure, and all other items controlled by Subdivision Regulations.
 There is no intent by Washington County government to earn a profit from the Planning Commission fee structure, but rather to partially offset costs for providing services.
 Established fees are to be comparable, or less, to those charged in other jurisdictions for the same services.

 What is the process for approving new driveways in Washington County?

 Any encroachment onto a public road must be approved by the appropriate governmental agency.
-If you are planning a new driveway off of a county road, the location and entrance to the road must be approved by the Washington County Planning Office.
-Contact the Washington County Planning Office for more information.
+If you are planning a new driveway off of a county road, the location and entrance to the road must be approved by the Washington County Road Department.
+Contact the Washington County Road Department for more information.

 A new driveway connecting to a state road must be approved by the KY State Highway Department.
 You can contact the KY State Highway Department at (270) 766-5066, Monday through Friday.

 One center, located at 124 West Industry Drive, Springfield, KY, accepts paper products, #1 and #2 plastic, brown, green and clear glass, steel and aluminum cans.
 It is open from 8:00 a.m. to 3:00 p.m., Monday through Friday.